-Durham is a town in Greene County, New York, United States.
-The population was 2,592 at the 2000 census.
-The town was named after Durham, Connecticut.
-The Town of Durham is in the northwest corner of the county.
+Durham is a picturesque town in Greene County, New York, United States.
+As of 2010, the current population is 2725, showing an increase from 2592 reported in the 2000 census.
+The town was named after Durham, Connecticut and is located in the northwest corner of the county.
+For current demographic information check out American FactFinder.

 The town was first settled around 1782 within Albany County.
 The town was established from part of the Town of Coxsackie in 1790 as the “Town of Freehold.”
 In the spring of 1800 Freehold became part of the newly formed Greene County.
 The town’s name was changed to “Durham” in 1805, the town having been called informally “New Durham” by the many settlers from Connecticut.